OpenStackOnRaPi/ostackinstall/README.md

 network_interface: "veth0"
 neutron_external_interface: "veth1"
 enable_neutron_provider_networks: "yes"
-# The following line must be commented out for 2023.1 where proxysql is not used at all.
+# The following line must be commented for 2023.1 where proxysql is not used at all.
 However,
-# disabling proxysql is needed for 2025.1 on Raspberry Pi OS, otherwise there will be page size incompatibility between
+# disabling proxysql is needed for 2025.1 on Raspberry Pi OS, otherwise there will be page size
-# Raspberry Pi OS and the proxysql application.
+# incompatibility between Raspberry Pi OS and the proxysql application.
 enable_proxysql: "no"
 ```
   Note: more details about OpenStack networking with Kolla-Ansible can be found [here](https://docs.openstack.org/kolla-ansible/latest/reference/networking/neutron.html).